Group Testing: An Information Theory Perspective: Applications of group testing

 Group testing has been applied in a number of communications scenarios, including the following:

 \paragraph{Multiple access channels}

 We refer to a channel where several users can communicate with a single receiver as a \defn{multiple access channel}.
 Wolf \cite{wolf} describes how this can be formulated in terms of group testing: At any one time, a small subset of users (active users) will have messages to transmit, and correspond to defective items in this context.
 Hayes \cite{hayes} introduced adaptive protocols based on group testing to schedule transmissions, which were further developed by many authors (see \cite{wolf} for a review).
-In fact, Berger \etal~\cite{berger2} argue for the consideration of a ternary group testing problem with outcomes `idle', `success' and `collision' corresponding to no user, one user or multiple users broadcasting simultaneously, and develop an adaptive transmission protocol.
+In fact, Berger \etal~\cite{berger2} argue for the consideration of a ternary group testing problem with outcomes `idle', `success', and `collision', corresponding to no user, one user, or multiple users broadcasting simultaneously, and develop an adaptive transmission protocol.

 These adaptive group testing protocols for multiple access channels are complemented by corresponding nonadaptive protocols developed in works such as \cite{komlos} (using random designs) and \cite{debonis} (using designs based on superimposed code constructions).
 Variants of these schemes were further developed in works such as \cite{debonis2}, \cite{wu5} and \cite{wu4}.
 The paper \cite{varanasi} uses a similar argument for the related problem of Code-Division Multiple Access (CDMA), where decoding can be performed for a group of users simultaneously transmitting from constellations of possible points.
+See also \cite{inan2018energy,inan2019group} for further group testing approaches in short-packet or energy-limited random access settings.

+Along similar lines as some of the preceding works, in \cite{cohen2020efficient} a group testing based method is proposed for data collection over multiple-access wireless sensor networks.
+See also \cite{cohen2021serial} for analogous methods in the context of sampling sparse time series signals.

 \paragraph{Cognitive radios}

 A related communication scenario is that of cognitive radio networks, where `secondary users' can opportunistically transmit on frequency bands which are unoccupied by primary users.
 We can scan combinations of several bands at the same time and detect if any signal is being transmitted across any of them, and use procedures based on group testing to determine which bands are unoccupied -- see for example \cite{atia2, sharma2}.